jroper/jazzyidau/_posts/2020-02-14-rotating-secrets-kubernetes.md

 * Once we are sure that all nodes have picked up the new key, we can now change the new key to be the primary.
 So, the secret is again updated, with `r1.key` being the filename for the old key, and `r2.key.primary` being the filename for the new key.
 * After some time, eg, once we are sure that all JWTs signed by the old key have expired, we will delete the old key, updating the secret so it only contains one key, with a filename of `r2.key.primary`.

-This approach can also work when a secret comes in multiple parts, such as assymetric keys, or self signed certificates, simply replace `key` with the name of the thing, so for example, I might have `r2.private` and `r2.public` or `r2.crt`.
+This approach can also work when a secret comes in multiple parts, such as asymmetric keys, or self signed certificates, simply replace `key` with the name of the thing, so for example, I might have `r2.private` and `r2.public` or `r2.crt`.

 ## Why bother?